haijrshive/React.JS-Code/README.md

-Code snippets from the start of my journey into React.
-Some is from an MVP so due to the proprietary nature of the code I can only provide snippets.
+Immersed is a cyber security training platform designed to engage all ages while providing educators and administrators robust controls to tailor training content for any user.
+Some of the code is from an MVP so due to the proprietary nature of the code I can only provide snippets.